911 Is a Joke: Samples used

 Among the samples used in "911 Is a Joke" is Vincent Price's laughter from "Thriller" by Michael Jackson.
 Other samples include "Flash Light" by Parliament, "Misunderstood" by Mico Wave, "Think (About It)" by Lyn Collins, "Gottago Gottago!" by Robin Harris, "Devil With the Bust" by Sound Experience, "Feel Like Dancing" by Wilbur "Bad" Bascomb, and "Hit by a Car" and "Singers" by Eddie Murphy.
 According to law professors Peter DiCola and Kembrew McLeod, if the samples used on "911 Is a Joke" and the other tracks on Fear of a Black Planet had been cleared for copyright under 2010 rates, each copy of the album would have generated a loss of five dollars per album sold, instead of a profit.

 Charts

 Covers and media references

 San Francisco alternative metal band Faith No More covered a snippet of the song during several shows in 1990.

 In October 1994, the song was featured prominently in the opening scene of "Tasha", an early episode of the Fox police drama television series New York Undercover.

-In 1995, English pop rock band Duran Duran covered "911 Is a Joke" on their Thank You album.
+In 1995, English rock band Duran Duran covered "911 Is a Joke" on their Thank You album.